Additional Recycling and Resources

 Food Scraps Collection at Home

 Do you want to recycle your food scraps?
-Get a small container for your home (a lidded pail), and get compostable bags from the Ramsey County yard waste site.
+Get a small container for your home (a lidded pail) and get compostable bags from the Ramsey County yard waste site.
 Fill your bag-lined container with your food scraps and other acceptable items, then take it to the food scraps collection dumpster at the yard waste sites.
-Dispose of the bag and pick up a new compostable bag for the container.
-Our office still has a couple food scraps containers.
+Dispose of the bag and pick up a new compostable bag for your container.
+Our office still has two small food scraps containers.
 To request a container from the Payne-Phalen Community Council office, please email recycling@paynephalen.org and include your name, address, and phone number.
 We will arrange to drop off a container at your residence or for you to get it at our office.
+When these are gone we will not have more.

 Food Scraps Collection Sites

-In addition to the Ramsey County Yard Waste sites, the city has several sites that are open year-round to take your food scraps: stpaul.gov/food-scraps-collection.
+In addition to the Ramsey County Yard Waste sites, the city has sites that are open year-round to take your food scraps: stpaul.gov/food-scraps-collection.
 Most are open 24/7.
-Visit the website for the most current locations.
+Current sites: Como Park (1149 Beulah Lane), Highland Park (800 Snelling Ave S.), and Union Park (corner of Carroll Ave & Griggs St N.).
+Visit the city website for maps and updates.

 Composting at Home